CyVerse-learning-materials/dnasubway_guide/step8.rst

       |histogram_good|

+**C. Use DADA2 for Trimming and Error-correction of Reads**

+It is important to only work with high quality data.
+This step will generate a sequence quality histogram which can be used to determine parameter for trimming.

+  1. Click 'DADA2' and choose the metadata file corresponding to the samples you wish to analyze.
+Then choose values for trimming of the reads.
-  3. Click on the 'Trim reads' stop.
-Click :guilabel:`&run` and then select values for "trimLeft" (the position starting from the left you wish to trim) and "TruncLen" (this is the position where reads should be trimmed, truncating the 3' end of the read.
+     For "trimLeft" (the position starting from the left you wish to trim) and "TruncLen" (this is the position where reads should be trimmed, truncating the 3' end of the read.
 Reads shorter than this length will be discarded).
-Finally, click the "trim reads" link.
+Finally, click :guilabel:`&Trim reads`.

     .. admonition:: Sample data